It’s winter out here in the western/northern Finger Lakes region of New York, which means there’s not much going on.

 https://www.eyeso100.com/spaces/10626684/content

 and for $100 a year (or $10 monthly payments for us poor folks) it, too, can all be yours.
-(Actually, I’ve wasted more money at McDonald’s, where I could sit undisturbed, shaking my head while previewing the day’s photos. . .)
+(Actually, I’ve wasted more money at McDonald’s, where I could sit undisturbed, shaking my head while previewing and deleting the day’s photos. . .)

 And thus began my foray into real photography education.

-and none of it worked.
+. . .and none of it worked.
 These photos punched me in the gut every time I looked at them.

 Desperate to salvage at least one of them (I felt the composition was that good), I sought advice from a “beginner’s” FB group that I had found (where else but) on YouTube.